britram/taps-transports/draft-ietf-taps-transports-05.md

 ### Transport Protocol Components

-The transport protocol components provided by HTTP, when used as a pseudotransport over TCP, are:
+The transport protocol components provided by HTTP, when used as a pseudotransport, are:

 - unicast
 - reliable delivery